Construction of asymptotic quantum many-body scar states in the SU($N$) Hubbard model: Results: Application to SU( ) Hubbard Model

 We now turn to open boundary conditions.
 Taking the fully polarized state $\ket{\bm{0}}$ as the reference, we define the one-magnon basis for flavor $\mu~(=1,2,\ldots,N-1)$ by

 For later use, we record the action of the parent Hamiltonian on a bond ($j,j+1$) as

-Restricting $\hat H_{\rm p}^{(j,j+1)}$ to the one-magnon sector spanned by the two-site states $\{\ket{0,0},\ket{\mu,0},\ket{0,\mu},\ket{\mu,\mu}\}$, (with the first and second slot referring to sites $j$ and $j+1$, respectively), we obtain
+Restricting $\hat H_{\rm p}^{(j,j+1)}$ to the one-magnon sector spanned by the two-site states $\{\ket{0,0},\ket{\mu,0},\ket{0,\mu},\ket{\mu,\mu}\}$ (with the first and second slot referring to sites $j$ and $j+1$, respectively), we obtain

-These matrix elements show that, within the one–magnon sector, the local parent Hamiltonian implements nearest–neighbor hopping of the magnon with amplitude $-2J^2$ between sites $j$ and $j+1$, while the vacuum and double-flipped configurations (i.e., states of the form $\ket{\mu,\mu}$) are annihilated.
+These matrix elements show that, within the one–magnon sector, the local parent Hamiltonian implements nearest-neighbor hopping of the magnon with amplitude $-2J^2$ between sites $j$ and $j+1$, while the vacuum and double-flipped configurations (i.e., states of the form $\ket{\mu,\mu}$) are annihilated.

 For a magnon located in the bulk ($2\le j\le L-1$),

 At the open ends,

 Collecting these relations into a matrix in the ordered basis $(\ket{M_1^{\mu}},\ket{M_2^{\mu}},\ldots,\ket{M_L^{\mu}})$, we obtain